hellosigh/Grocery-Store-Application/README.md

 the Grocery Store Management System is the tech whiz behind the scenes of a grocery store.
 It tells the computerized cash register what to do when you buy something and makes sure the digital shelves are stocked.
 It's like the store's computer brain, helping everything run super smoothly.

 # It has  3 tier application development
-  1. Front end: UI will be in HTML,CSS,Javascript
+  1. Front end:HTML,CSS,Javascript
-  2. Back end: python flask serve
+  2. Back end: Python flask serve
   3. Database: Mysql
 # Tools
   Pycharm